oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing CVE
 <missing-cve>
-It MUST be tested that the CVE number is given.
+It SHALL be tested that the CVE number is given.

 The relevant path for this test is: